lusandaluhlabo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21: Script that reverse its input
 22: Script that displays all users and their home directories, sorted by users
 23: Command that finds all empty files and directories
 24: Script that lists all the files with a .gif extension
+25: Script that decodes acrostics that use the first letter of each line